deciocferreira/AWS-Fundamentals/AWSWellArchitectedFramework.md

 - **Prepare for security events:** Prepare for an incident by having incident management and investigation policy and processes that align to your organizational requirements.
 Run incident response simulations and use tools with automation to increase your speed for detection, investigation, and recovery.

+## **Reliability**

-O pilar da **confiabilidade** se concentra nos workloads que executam as funções pretendidas e na recuperação rápida de falhas em atender demandas.
+Se concentra nos workloads que executam as funções pretendidas e na recuperação rápida de falhas em atender demandas.
 Os principais tópicos incluem projeto de sistemas distribuídos, planejamento de recuperação e requisitos adaptação a mudanças.

 *Design principles*
 - **Automatically recover from failure:** By monitoring a workload for key performance indicators (KPIs), you can run automation when a threshold is breached.
 These KPIs should be a measure of business value, not of the technical aspects of the operation of the service.
 This allows for automatic notification and tracking of failures, and for automated recovery processes that work around or repair the failure.
 With more sophisticated automation, it’s possible to anticipate and remediate failures before they occur.